Luis-avalos1/accessibility-plugin/documentation/logic.md

 # Accessibility Plug-In Logic

-### Break Down
+### Breakdown

-We are creating a screen reader that should be allow an individual with sight impairments to be able to navigate a website via the screen reader.
+We are creating a screen reader that should allow an individual with sight impairments to be able to navigate a website via the screen reader.

-Logically
+**********

+### Plug-in Breakdown

+The code logic of the screen reader will be written in JavaScript.
+This JavaScript file will be hooked up to a PHP file that will enqueu the JS file to the website (WordPress).
+Additionally, with JS we have the capability to potentially create an interface utililzing CSS/other frameworks.

+### JavaScript Screen Reader

+Utilizing Web Speech API.